cryotato/cryotato.github.io/_pages/shop.md

 # FAQ:
 ## Is there a warranty?
-Yes, we warrant against manufacturing defects for 30 days after you receive your order.
-Ship us the defective pickup, and after we receive it back, we will ship (no charge) you a replacement.
-Full legalese warranty will be posted later.
+Yes – we cover manufacturing defects for 30 days from the date you receive your order.
+Just send the defective pickup back to us, and once it arrives, we’ll ship you a replacement at no extra cost.
+The full legal warranty will be posted soon.

 ## You shouldn’t get one if…
-You need a perfectly polished sound.
-This project is a labour of love rather than a startup trying to sell millions.
-There may be some rough edges (literally).
-Things will get delayed.
-Some features will not be ready at launch.
-Things could break.
-Things could not last as long as you’d like.
-The only thing we can guarantee is that it will be awesome and a lot of fun!
+You’re after a flawlessly polished, mass-produced product.
+This is a labour of love, not a startup chasing scale.
+Expect a few rough edges (literally).
+Delays may happen.
+Some features won’t be ready at launch.
+Things might break, or not last as long as you’d hope.
+The only thing we can promise?
+It’ll be awesome – and a whole lot of fun.

 # Music to listen to while waiting for your Hex
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/album/0eUUQ4rly8Q8PyJPWLgde2?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>